ceres-solver/ceres-solver/docs/source/tutorial.rst

 component.

-When solving a problem with Ceres, the first thing to do is to define a subclass of CostFunction.
+When solving a problem with Ceres, the first thing to do is to define a subclass of :class:`CostFunction`.
 It is responsible for computing the value of the residual function and its derivative (also known as the Jacobian) with respect to :math:`x`.